nlordell/deadbeef/README.md

 The above command will generate some [calldata](https://www.quicknode.com/guides/ethereum-development/transactions/ethereum-transaction-calldata) for creating a Safe with the specified owners and threshold.

-To create the safe, simply execute a transaction to the [factory address](https://etherscan.io/address/0x4e1DCf7AD4e460CfD30791CCC4F9c8a4f820ec67) with the generated calldata.
+To create the safe, simply execute a transaction to the [factory address](https://etherscan.io/address/0x4e1DCf7AD4e460CfD30791CCC4F9c8a4f820ec67) with the generated calldata, or use the `createProxyWithNonce` function on Etherscan.
 The transaction can be executed from any account (it can be done in MetaMask directly for example).

 ### Metamask Steps